Vladimir Rosing: Recital career and politics

 After spending the 1912 season in St. Petersburg as an up-and-coming tenor with Joseph Lapitsky's innovative Theatre of Musical Drama, appearing as Lensky in Eugene Onegin and as Hermann in The Queen of Spades, Vladimir Rosing made his London concert debut in Albert Hall on May 25, 1913.
 He spent the summer in Paris studying with Jean de Reszke and Giovanni Sbriglia.
 Sbriglia finally gave Rosing the technique and direction he needed to set aside thoughts of a career in law forever.

-From 1912 to 1916 Rosing released 16 discs on the HMV label, many of which were recorded by the pioneering American record producer Fred Gaisberg in St. Petersburg and London.
+From 1912 to 1916 Rosing released 16 discs on the His Master's Voice label, many of which were recorded by the pioneering American record producer Fred Gaisberg in St. Petersburg and London.
 In 1914, he signed a 6-year contract with impresario Hans Gregor to perform leading tenor roles at the Vienna Imperial Opera, but World War I broke out before the fall season started, and Rosing returned to London.

 London's appetite for Russians and Russian music was high after Serge Diaghilev's historic seasons of Russian opera and ballet, and Rosing's recitals in England soon became extremely popular.
 In addition to his public recitals, Rosing was in demand as a performer for London society's exclusive "At Homes", where he became friendly with rich, famous and powerful people like Manchester Guardian editor C. P. Scott, Observer editor James Louis Garvin, David Lloyd George, Lord Reading, Alfred Mond, and Prime Minister H. H. Asquith and his wife Margot.

 He socialized with writers like Ezra Pound, George Bernard Shaw, Hugh Walpole and Arnold Bennett, and his circle included the artists Glyn Philpot, Augustus John, Walter Sickert and Charles Ricketts.

 In May 1915 he produced a brief Allied Opera Season at Oscar Hammerstein I's vacant London Opera House.
 Rosing presented the English premiere of Tchaikovsky's The Queen of Spades and introduced Tamaki Miura in Madama Butterfly, the first Japanese singer to be cast in that opera's title role.
 The season was brought to an early close when London was targeted by zeppelin raids for the first time in the war.
 He returned to Russia for two months in the summer of 1915 after the Tsar called up the 2nd Reserves.
 As an only son, he was officially assigned to the Serbian Red Cross and he returned to London to organize benefit concerts.
 He was later awarded the Serbian Order of St. Sava Fifth Class for his service.

 When the Russian Revolution broke out in March 1917, Rosing went to see Lloyd George to urge him to support the new Provisional Government.
 He headed up the newly formed Committee for Repatriation of Political Exiles.
 A few months later, when Georgy Chicherin was imprisoned by the British, Rosing met again with Lloyd George to seek Chicherin's release.